robertorcosta/azure-docs.pt-br/articles/iot-edge/deploy-modbus-gateway.md

 Também é possível exibir a telemetria que o dispositivo está enviando usando a [Extensão do Kit de ferramentas do Hub IoT do Azure para Visual Studio Code](https://marketplace.visualstudio.com/items?itemName=vsciot-vscode.azure-iot-toolkit) (anteriormente do Kit de Ferramentas do Azure IoT).

-## <a name="next-steps"></a>Próximas etapas
+## <a name="next-steps"></a>Próximos passos

-- Para saber mais sobre como os dispositivos IoT Edge podem agir como gateways, consulte [criar um dispositivo IoT Edge que atua como um gateway transparente](./how-to-create-transparent-gateway.md).
+- To learn more about how IoT Edge devices can act as gateways, see [Create an IoT Edge device that acts as a transparent gateway](./how-to-create-transparent-gateway.md).
-- Para obter mais informações sobre como funcionam os módulos do IoT Edge, consulte [módulos de compreender o Azure IoT Edge](iot-edge-modules.md).
+- For more information about how IoT Edge modules work, see [Understand Azure IoT Edge modules](iot-edge-modules.md).